Michael Sumpter: Crimes

 While evading police for his furlough violation, Sumpter wandered towards Beacon Hill, where, on December 12, 1973, he used the fire escape to enter the apartment of 24-year-old secretary Mary Lee McClain.
-Despite the fact that McClain had two roommates and a male friend present in the apartment, none of them saw or heard anything suspicious.
-On the following morning, McClain, wearing only a nightgown, was found asphyxiated to death in her bed.
+Despite the fact that McClain had two roommates and a male friend present in the apartment, no one saw or heard anything suspicious.
+The following morning, McClain, wearing only a nightgown, was found asphyxiated to death in her bed.
 When the authorities were called and questioned the other residents of the apartment block, a female neighbor claimed that she had heard muffled screams coming from McClain's apartment, and moments later, what sounded like someone descending the fire escape.
 Eight days later, Sumpter was arrested near the Marsh Chapel after he was caught with a stolen purse.
 He was additionally charged with assault and battery for attacking the arresting officer, and carrying a firearm, which felons are prohibited to possess.

-For this, Sumpter was remanded to MCI-Walpole, but was later transferred back to MCI-Norfolk.
-On August 2, 1975, Sumpter was granted work release, ostensibly to attend his job at Quincy Home Furnishings; unbeknownst to the authorities, the store closed at noon on Saturdays.
-Using his temporary freedom, Sumpter began searching for a victim in the Back Bay area, eventually coming across a 19-year-old college student to whom he claimed was the "new neighbor".
-The woman invited him to her apartment for a glass of water, after which she claimed he went into the bathroom.
-When Sumpter got out, he attacked the student while wearing a pair of rubber surgical gloves, tying up her hands and gagging her with tissue.
-She was then forced to perform a sexual act upon him, before Sumpter raped her and then fled.
-The victim reported the crime to the police, who presented her approximately 250 police photos, from which she positively identified Sumpter as her assailant.
-Shortly thereafter, he was arrested, convicted and given a 15–20 year sentence, which he was to serve at MCI-Walpole, consecutive to his assault and battery sentence.
+For this, Sumpter was remanded to MCI-Walpole but was later transferred back to MCI-Norfolk.
+On August 2, 1975, Sumpter was granted work release, ostensibly to attend his job at Quincy Home Furnishings; however, unbeknownst to the authorities the store closed at noon on Saturdays.
+Using his temporary freedom, Sumpter began searching for a victim in the Back Bay area, eventually coming across a 19-year-old college student to whom he claimed he was the "new neighbor".
+The woman invited him to her apartment for a glass of water, after which Sumpter went into the bathroom.
+When he returned, he attacked the student while wearing a pair of rubber surgical gloves, tying up her hands and gagging her with tissue.
+She was then forced to perform a sexual act upon him before Sumpter raped her and then fled.
+The victim reported the crime to the police, who presented her with approximately 250 police photos, from which she positively identified Sumpter as her assailant.
+Shortly thereafter, he was arrested, convicted, and given a 15–20 year sentence, which he was to serve at MCI-Walpole consecutively with his assault and battery sentence.